ShawxingKwok/ITWorks/content/docs/jvm/tracer/usage/basic/_index.md

 {{< codeImg general.png >}}

-Pictures above explain disadvantages of the general model style.
-Now with `Kotlin-JVM`, `KSP` and little configuration, `Tracer` generates extensional properties oriented to interior traceable elements, which realizes **dependency injection** in a novel way.
+The pictures above highlight the disadvantages of the general model style.
+Now, with `Kotlin-JVM`, `KSP`, and minimal configuration, `Tracer` generates extension properties oriented toward internal traceable elements, which realizes **dependency injection** in a novel way.

-`Tracer` has main advantages compared to common DI tools as below.
+`Tracer` has several main advantages over common DI tools, as listed below:
-- Little-config
+- Minimal configuration.
-- Powerful: generic types and variances are parsable, and super types are also traceable.
+- Powerful: generic types and variances are parsable, and it can trace super types as well.
-- Fast: no runtime cache or reflection
+- Fast: operates without runtime cache or reflection.

-This page tells how `Tracer` models and extends according to the top picture.
+Contents below tell how `Tracer` models and extends relationships as shown in the top picture.

 # Root
 Each class with `@Tracer.Root` is considered as the trace start point, followed by its interior